mrclgl/gta-v-driver/README.md

 # GTA V Self-Driving Car

 This is a small project I worked on for about a month.
-I've set myself the goal to create a self-driving car in gta v with tensorflow that follows the ingame minimap.
+I've set myself the goal to create a self-driving car in GTA V with tensorflow that follows the ingame minimap.
 The model takes in a 640x160 RGB image as well as the current speed of the car and outputs the steering angle and the amount of throttle and brake.
 To see this thing in action [check out this youtube video](https://www.youtube.com/watch?v=7qjLxvY-khA&t=93s).

 # Getting Started

 I hope I've gathered enough information for this project to be run on your windows machine.
 At the time of creating this repository 8 months have passed since i had something to do with the project ^^, whoops should have done that sooner.
+If you would like to see this running on your machine and there is anything I forgot to mention that prevents you from running this, please let me know and I'll add it here.

 ## Prerequisites

+- Tensorflow
+- Vjoy
+- X360ce

 ### Versions used